Estimating Representative Causal Effects with Double Machine Learning: Residuals-on-Residuals Regression with Heterogeneous Treatment Effects

-showing that, as in the binary case, $\hat{\theta}$ also converges to a conditional variance-weighted average of causal effects.\footnote{Not coincidentally, this representation of the OLS estimator closely resembles the representation of the Wald estimator with a binary instrument and continuous treatment as an first-stage effect-weighted average of derivatives at the mean values $T_i^*$ \cite{Angrist1999-sp}.} However, unlike in the binary treatment case, the quantity being averaged cannot be interpreted as the causal effect of increasing the treatment in the population represented by the sample.
-This is because the point $T_i^*$ is not actually the treatment dose received by $i$, but rather a convex combination of the received treatment $T_i$ and its conditional mean $h(X_i)$.
+\eqref{eqn:non-binary-bias} shows that, as in the binary treatment setting, $\hat{\theta}$ also converges to a conditional variance-weighted average of causal effects.\footnote{Not coincidentally, the Wald estimand with a binary instrument and a continuous endogenous treatment can also be represented as a weighted average of derivatives at the mean values $T_i^*$ \cite{angrist1999empirical}.} However, unlike in the binary treatment case, the quantity being averaged cannot be interpreted as the causal effect of increasing the treatment in the population represented by the sample.
+This is because the mean value $T_i^*$ is not the actual treatment dose received by $i$, but a convex combination of the realized treatment $T_i$ and its conditional mean.
 As such, $T_i^*$ may not be an observed treatment level.
 If $T_i$ is not continuous, it may not even be a realizable treatment value.